One of my favorite places to explore for over the past 30 years is over at the Los Penasquitos Lagoon. Can I take you on tour?

 North Beach Entrance Parking Lot at Torrey Pines State Beach

 In 1983 the Los Penasquitos Lagoon Foundation was established.
-The primary function of this foundation is to keep the mouth of the lagoon open, improve circulation, and to restore critical habitat.
+The primary function of this foundation is to keep the mouth of the lagoon open, improve circulation, and restore critical habitat.

 Continuing from the North Parking lot and following Carmel Valley Road, there is an unofficial path in which you may view the lagoon from behind a barrier.
 Let’s go!